Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Assisted with market analysis and research for clients of various kinds

-- The skills acquired are strong with Excel and PowerPoint
+- Acquired strong skills with Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020